sofa-framework/doc/components/linearsolver/direct/svdlinearsolver.md

 <!-- generate_doc -->
 # SVDLinearSolver

-Linear system solver using a SVD decomposition of a dense matrix
+Linear system solver using a SVD decomposition of a dense matrix.

 ## CompressedRowSparseMatrixMat3x3d